Malaysian Artist, Rupa Shares Her Personal Art Journal in This Web Exhibition

 For I can do is to sit and attend to these big feelings when they arrive.

-When my friend, Allie Hill sent me a note Jo Kukathas published about her missing cat – I refused to read it.
+When my friend, Allie Hill sent me a note Jo Kukathas published about her missing cat ā I refused to read it.
 Maybe I always knew this day was coming, but nothing prepared me for it.
 Coming home to a house without Salem was beyond horrible.
 That five kilograms of fur ball took up the space of a six-foot-tall man.

 I saw him (hopefully not for the last time) in Ranting Resort, Cherating.
-We didn’t get to say goodbye.
+We didnāt get to say goodbye.

 The compounding effect of loss, is now pacified with rituals and prayers.
-While participating in traditional forms of prayer in temples offers a form of solace, for a more cathartic surrender, I find myself singing to the sea in Santubong, “If I’m not taken, let me live”.
+While participating in traditional forms of prayer in temples offers a form of solace, for a more cathartic surrender, I find myself singing to the sea in Santubong, āIf Iām not taken, let me liveā.

 Learning about Yemenje, the Mother of water spirit from the Yoruba religion eventually led me to wanting to find out more about mermaid folk tales in Sri Lanka - specifically Karainagar where my maternal lineage is from.

-How do I explain to my student, I’m like the butterfly who may not see beauty but it embodies it everywhere she goes?
+How do I explain to my student, Iām like the butterfly who may not see beauty but it embodies it everywhere she goes?

 Where Do We Arrive?

 Not merely staying alive anymore from here forth, but I want to flutter through the gray places that was taken away from my kind.
-In this fast, concrete, dusty highway, I’d rather be a fragile out of place butterfly many lifetimes over.
-Like a bird sitting on a tree that is never afraid of the branch breaking, because her trust is not on the branch but on its own wings, a butterfly’s ability lies in transforming itself not its environment.
+In this fast, concrete, dusty highway, Iād rather be a fragile out of place butterfly many lifetimes over.
+Right now, I have nothing left to give but like that butterfly I saw flying across the highway in Batu Caves so randomly, maybe all Iām meant to do is to grace my presence where Iām not meant to be.

-“The mischievous nature of pixies supply courage to play with art, to create a world just for you.”
+āThe mischievous nature of pixies supply courage to play with art, to create a world just for you.ā

 Original photo by Vaneesha Krish, photo manipulation by Catherhea Potjanaporn.
 Year 2022.